Back To Blog

 The first day of kindergarten is a milestone in both of your lives and a big step forward in your child’s education.
 It could also be a big step forward for his or her future higher education.
-Because one day, your kindergartner will want to go to college, trade, or vocational school.
+Because one day, your kindergartner will want to go to college, trade/vocational school or start an apprenticeship program.
 So what are some small steps you can do today to make their future higher education dreams come true?

 Well, here’s one idea: What’s your plan for the money you’re saving by not paying for preschool?
 As these costs are already figured into your budget, why not shift them from paying for their pre-k education to saving them for their post-secondary education with Ohio’s 529 Plan, CollegeAdvantage?